David Downie: Biography

 In Berkeley in the late 1960s the reunited Downies "settled into a 1920s mock-Tudor house high upon the rolling hills, our family home for the next quarter century", where, quoting this time Downie's own understatement, "a lively time was had by all".
 His early and enduring enthusiasm for Paris springs from waiting tables at a Bay Area French restaurant, from volunteering as an usher at the San Francisco Opera where he saw Puccini's La Bohême, and from a first visit to the city in 1976.

 A graduate of the University of California, Berkeley, Downie took a master's degree in Italian from Brown University in Providence, Rhode Island, where he was a Kenyon Scholar and University Fellow.
 He worked in the early 1980s as a translator, interpreter and press officer in Milan.
 Fiction that he wrote at this period received "very flattering rejection letters" from The New Yorker, but he was already beginning to publish nonfiction in magazines and newspapers.
 After what he calls a "roller-coaster marriage" to an Italian artist, he returned to Paris in 1986, and soon afterwards married the photographer Alison Harris.
-Now spending part of each year in Italy and part in France, for more than thirty years he has lived by his writing and by giving occasional custom-made tours of Paris, Burgundy, Rome and the Italian Riviera.
+Now spending part of each year in Italy and part in France, for more than thirty years he has lived by his writing.